 NOTE 3: If a solid or liquid respiratory sensitizer is present in the mixture as an ingredient at a concentration between 0.1% and 1.0%, both an SDS and a label would generally be expected.
-In addition, some competent authorities may require supplemental labelling for mixtures containing a sensitising ingredient at concentrations above 0.1%.
 The label warning for solid or liquid respiratory sensitizers between 0.1% and 1.0% may differ from the label warning for solid or liquid respiratory sensitizers $\geq 1.0\%$, depending on competent authority requirements.
 While the current cut-off values reflect existing systems, all recognise that special cases may require information to be conveyed below that level.
+[In addition, some competent authorities may require a special labelling phrase for all mixtures containing sensitizers above 0.1%.].

-NOTE 4: If a solid or liquid respiratory sensitizer is present in the mixture as an ingredient at a concentration of $\geq 1.0\%$, both an SDS and a label would generally be expected.
+NOTE 4: If a solid or liquid respiratory sensitizer is present in the mixture as an ingredient at a concentration of \geq 1.0%, both an SDS and a label would generally be expected.

 NOTE 5: If a gaseous respiratory sensitizer is present in the mixture as an ingredient at a concentration between 0.1% and 0.2%, both an SDS and a label would generally be expected.
-In addition, some competent authorities may require supplemental labelling for mixtures containing a sensitising ingredient at concentrations above 0.1%.
 The label warning for a gaseous respiratory sensitizers between 0.1% and 0.2% may differ from the label warning for a gaseous respiratory sensitizers \geq 0.2%, depending on competent authority requirements.
 While the current cut-off values reflect existing systems, all recognise that special cases may require information to be conveyed below that level.
+[In addition, some competent authorities may require a special labelling phrase for all mixtures containing sensitizers above 0.1%.].